Rules of Direct Debit payments

 When can I expect payments to be collected from my account? – First payment and subsequent payments

 Your first payment will usually be collected within 5-10 working days of your application.
-(We cannot be specific about the amount of time it takes to collect your payment because Premium Credit need to notify your bank that they will be collecting payments.)
+(We cannot be specific about the amount of time it takes to collect your payment because Premium Credit needs to notify your bank that they will be collecting payments.)

 Your subsequent payments i.e. the next 11 will be collected on the same date each month, as the start/renewal date of your membership.
+If you choose to change this payment date a charge of five pounds will be applied.

 If your payment date falls on a weekend or public holiday the payment collection may be delayed until the next working day.
 Please make sure that you have adequate funds in your account so that you can make the payment to Premium Credit.